Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Conclusions

 The two most significant findings of this work are that 1) 40 - 50\% of AR flux is found in short-lived nests, and 2) the nests are asymmetric across the equator indicating that the origins of nests are not giant convection cells that span the equator with hemispheric symmetry.

-Although the raw distribution of active regions appears predominantly symmetric — with $\sim$59\% of longitude–time bins co-occupied by both hemispheres — Monte Carlo tests of 10,000 randomized trials show that the the observed configuration of nests is more asymmetric than 92\% of the null cases.\citet{dikpati2003} found that antisymmetric modes dominate (see their figure 6)for the dynamo-generated, solar-like toroidal bands at or below $15^{\circ}$ latitude, i.e., when the solar activity peaks and/or starts declining.
+Although the raw distribution of individual ARs appears predominantly symmetric — with $\sim$58\% of longitude–time bins co-occupied by an AR in both hemispheres — Monte Carlo tests of 10,000 randomized trials show that the the observed configuration of nests is more asymmetric than 92\% of the null cases. \citet{dikpati2003} found that antisymmetric modes dominate (see their Figure 6) for the dynamo-generated, solar-like toroidal bands at or below $15^{\circ}$ latitude, i.e., when the solar activity peaks and/or starts declining.
 This theoretical finding may be consistent with the observed antisymmetric-type distribution of active regions.

 It may be that an antisymmetric mode, an inertial mode for example, is influencing nesting in which case one might expect nests in one hemisphere to be prograde and in the other hemisphere to be retrograde for a certain amount of time.
 We have not searched the parameter space for antisymmetry in this way.